TheDataScienceLabs/DSLab_Probability/README.md

 ## Contributors

 We welcome and recognize all contributions.
-You can see a list of current contributors in the [contributors tab](https://github.com/AldenMB/ds_labs_calculus/graphs/contributors).
+You can see a list of current contributors in the [contributors tab](https://github.com/TheDataScienceLabs/DSLab_Probability/graphs/contributors).

 ## Credits

 This project is created using the excellent open source [Jupyter Book project](https://jupyterbook.org/) and the [executablebooks/cookiecutter-jupyter-book template](https://github.com/executablebooks/cookiecutter-jupyter-book).

-# DSLab_Probability

-The Data Science Labs on Probability

-## >>> Project under construction! <<<

-The `max30102 module` is taken from the repository https://github.com/n-elia/MAX30102-MicroPython-driver.git and and the `main.py` file is based on code from the same repository.